Valerio Fioravanti

-Giuseppe Valerio "Giusva" Fioravanti (born 28 March 1958) is an Italian former terrorist and actor, journalist and human rights activist, who, with Francesca Mambro, was a leading figure in a far-right terrorist group Nuclei Armati Rivoluzionari ("Armed Revolutionary Nuclei" or NAR).
-Fioravanti appeared in films and television from a young age, and in his early teens was the most famous child in Italy.
-He and Mambro were fugitives wanted for terrorist offences by their early twenties, they spent a further period on the run as suspects in the Bologna bombing.
-Both were captured after gunfights with police.
-Although Fioravanti, Mambro and a third NAR member were convicted of the bombing, there were those who thought that a higher level of the conspiracy was never uncovered.
-Fioravanti and Mambro admit involvement in terrorist murders, but have consistently denied having any part of the Bologna station massacre.
+Giuseppe Valerio Fioravanti (born 28 March 1958) is an Italian terrorist and actor, who was a leading figure in the far-right Nuclei Armati Rivoluzionari (Armed Revolutionary Nuclei, or NAR).
+Fioravanti appeared in films and television at a young age, and was considered the most famous child in Italy.
+He and Francesca Mambro were fugitives wanted for terrorist offences by their early twenties, and went on the run as suspects in the Bologna bombing.
+Both were captured after gunfights with police, and later found guilty.
+They were sentenced to ten life sentences plus 250 years.
+Fioravanti was released from prison in 2009.